HAlireza94/Free-Energy-of-Adsorption/Density Derived Electrostaticand Chemical (DDEC) method/README.md

 Step 4: Place "job_control.txt" in Charge directory.
 Step 5: Execute the bash, it will take a few minutes or so.
 Step 6: DDEC6_even_tempered_net_atomic_charges.xyz is the file we want because it has not only partial charges calculated by DDEC but also cartesian coordinates.
+Step 7: Change the name of the generated file from "DDEC6_even_tempered_net_atomic_charges.xyz" to "DDEC6.xyz"